Blog

 • Ctrl + Enter – insert data into multiple selected cells

-• Ctrl + D – copy the contents from the cell above
+• Ctrl + D – copy the contents of the cell above

 2. Conditional formatting

-Highlight data automatically, e.g., colors for values above the average.
-You can find this in the "Home" tab > "Conditional Formatting."
+Highlight data automatically, such as using colors for values above the average.
+You can find this under the "Home" tab > "Conditional Formatting".

 3. Pivot table

-Create pivot tables for quick analysis of large data sets.
-All it takes is a few clicks.
+Create pivot tables to quickly analyze large datasets.
+It only takes a few clicks.

-How to create your own shortcuts and macros?
+How do I create my own shortcuts and macros?

-If you want to automate repetitive tasks, Office allows you to create macros in VBA or customize the interface:
+If you want to automate repetitive tasks, Office lets you create macros in VBA or customize the interface:

 1. In Word or Excel, go to the " Developer" tab.